Higher Education Student Survey – The results are in! Discover what students really want from their school.Read the report

 When a chatbot is unable to resolve an issue on its own, it can take a message so that agents can respond at their earliest availability.
 With automated customer service now offering a cost-effective way for organizations to offer around-the-clock support, it’s little wonder that 24/7 support is often cited as the key driver for the growth of the chatbot market.

-Automated customer service can generate a substantial return on investment for businesses.
+Automation in customer service can generate a substantial return on investment for businesses.
 For example, Insider Intelligence estimates that the adoption of chatbots could soon save the healthcare, banking, and retail sectors $11 billion annually.

 With a chatbot handling up to 80% of queries, organizations can increase their support capacity without hiring additional agents.
 Calculating the exact return on investment for automated customer service can be difficult, but this chatbot ROI calculator can help you understand just how much you could save with a bot.